cardi/auntietuna/README.md

 ### development (firefox)

-Running the development version of AuntieTuna using `web-ext` will launch Firefox with a clean, temporary profile with AuntieTuna pre-installed that is independent of existing profiles you may have.
+Running the development version of AuntieTuna using [`run.sh`](./run.sh) (a wrapper around `web-ext`) will launch Firefox with a clean, temporary profile with AuntieTuna pre-installed that is independent of existing profiles you may have.

 Data is ***not saved*** after you close Firefox!
 (You can uncomment the line in [`run.sh`](./run.sh) containing `--keep-profile-changes` if you